skillrepos/copilot-hands-on/labs.md

  ![looking at a change](./images/cdd158.png?raw=true "Looking at a change")

 10. This will open up the change comparison screen.
 Let's ask Copilot for some more information about the highlighted change.
-In the lower right, will be a small GitHub icon.
+On the right of the screen will be a small, floating Copilot icon with a drop-down arrow.
 Click on that and select the *Explain* option.
 After this runs, you'll see an explanation of the highlighted section.

  ![request explanation](./images/cdd159.png?raw=true "Request explanation")
  ![section explanation](./images/cdd160.png?raw=true "Section explanation")